picalexs/Quizzy/README.md

 Quizzy is a web application designed to help students prepare for their bachelor final exams.
 This platform provides interactive learning through AI-generated quizzes and flashcards tailored to the course material.
 Students can also access course PDFs directly from the site, making it a comprehensive study companion.

+Quizzy is a collaborative group project developed as part of a Software Development course, involving a team of 30 members.
+Utilized the SCRUM methodology for agile project management to ensure effective collaboration and timely delivery.

 ---

 ## Features